-The actuary for a Canadian insurer should investigate and report at least yearly to the directors or to their audit committee if the directors so delegate on the insurer's financial position and financial condition, and, if the insurer has a participating account, on the allocation of income among accounts and on the dividend policy and dividend scales for the participating policyholders.
+The appointed actuary for a Canadian insurer should investigate and report at least yearly to the directors or to their audit committee if the directors so delegate on the insurer's financial position and financial condition, and, if the insurer has a participating account, on the allocation of income among accounts and on the dividend policy and dividend scales for the participating policy owners.

-The actuary for a foreign insurer should report at least yearly to its Chief Agent for Canada on its financial position and financial condition.
+The appointed actuary for a foreign insurer should report at least yearly to its chief agent for Canada on its financial position and financial condition.
 [Effective January 1, 2003]